 Retired at fifty-eight and living the good life as a Bon Vivant with a relaxed Zen attitude—is this possible?

 Yes, as Dr. Ranjan Mukherjee details here in Living Free, Living Well: My Life as a Zen Bon Vivant.
-You will be amazed by his life story, with how little he started off and how he planned, worked, saved, and invested for retirement.
+You will be amazed by his life story: how little he started with and how he planned, worked, saved, and invested for retirement.
 He was laid off at fifty-eight.
 After that, he transitioned into a happy, comfortable retirement and is enjoying it thoroughly.

 Read on.
 You may soon be enjoying the stress-free, contented life of a Zen Bon Vivant.